janmarthedal/janmr.com/_posts/2008-12-26-twelve-ways-of-counting.markdown

 {% dmath \left| {n \atop m} \right| = \left| {n-1 \atop m-1} \right| + \left| {n-m \atop m} \right|, \quad n > m > 1. %}

-Finally for Case 4, with reasoning similar to that of set partitioning (Case 3), when the urns are unlabeled and any urn is allowed to be empty, it is equivalent to adding the counts for non-empty urns for 1, 2, &#8230;, {% imath m %} urns,
+Finally for Case 4, with reasoning similar to that of set partitioning (Case 3), when the urns are unlabeled and any urn is allowed to be empty, it is equivalent to adding the counts for non-empty urns for {% imath 1, 2, \ldots, m %} urns,

 {% dmath C_4(m,n) = \sum_{k=1}^m \left| {n \atop k} \right|. %}